ArazEstPrit/to-do-app/README.md

 # To-Do App

-This is a simple to-do app for the command line.
-It allows you to add, remove, and view tasks.
+This is a command line-based to-do app that allows you to add, remove, edit, and view tasks.

 ## Installation